Ahmed Shiyam (major general)

-Major General Ahmed Shiyam was serving as the Chief of Defence Force of the Maldives National Defence Force.
+Major General (Retd) Ahmed Shiyam was serving as the Chief of Defence Force of the Maldives National Defence Force.
 He was appointed to this post on 9 February 2012.

 Military career and training

 Shiyam joined the Maldivian National Defence Force on 16 September 1986 and is a graduate of the Royal Military Academy, Sandhurst, UK.
 After graduating from Royal Military Academy, General Shiyam began his career as an instructor in the Girifushi Training Center.

 General Shiyam was instrumental in bringing about a major change in the training philosophy of the MNDF, and is responsible for most of the present day institutional training of the MNDF.
 He spent most of his early career in the Training Unit of the MNDF, eventually being promoted to Commanding Officer of the Unit and Commandant of the training facility.

 He is a graduate of the prestigious National Defence College of India, and completed his Infantry Officer Advance Course at Fort Benning, USA and is the first Maldivian graduate from the Command and Staff College in Quetta, Pakistan.
 General Shiyam has also completed many executive level courses such as the Executive Course from Asia-Pacific Center for Security Studies and Near East South Asia Center for Strategic Studies.
 He has also actively participated in senior leadership level seminars and workshops like PASOLS and PASOC, while facilitating and hosting many joint training exercises of MNDF with foreign militaries.